-When a student's AUM GPA drops below 2.52, he or she will then be required to withdraw from the graduate program.
+When a student's AUM GPA drops below 2.51, or has three posted academic warnings, he or she will then be required to withdraw from the graduate program.
 The student may be readmitted only when his or her department is willing to certify to the director of graduate studies that the student, through sufficient study or course work, has demonstrated his or her qualifications for readmission.
 A student may qualify for readmission by completing a 6-hour or two-course supervised validation period in which the student must make a 3.0 average.
 The returning student will be reclassified as a PB.
 Grade requirements for the Ph.D. program in Public Administration are governed by Auburn University's Graduate Catalog.